* Director of Public Interest and Public Policy Programs at Stanford Law School

-In addition to his teaching duties, Capulong, a member of the New York and New Jersey state bars, is employed as counsel to the Manila-based Public Interest Law Center.
-He currently sits on the board of the American Civil Liberties Union's Helena, Montana chapter.
-He has also served on the boards of the Society of American Law Teachers, the National Lawyers Guild (where he has been a member since 1989), the International Endowment for Democracy, and the Asian American Legal Defense and Education Fund.
+In addition to his teaching duties, Capulong — a member of the state bars in New York, New Jersey, and Montana — is employed as counsel to the Manila-based Public Interest Law Center.
+He currently sits on the board of the American Civil Liberties Union‘s Helena, Montana chapter.
+He has also served on the boards of the Society of American Law Teachers, the National Lawyers Guild (where he has been a member since 1989), the International Endowment for Democracy, the Center on Juvenile and Criminal Justice, and the Asian American Legal Defense and Education Fund.
+Moreover, Professor Capulong is a past co-chair of the American Association of Law Schools Section on Clinical Legal Education.

 Capulong has worked as a litigator, policy analyst and community organizer for a host of nonprofits, including the Northern California Coalition for Immigrant Rights, the Community Service Society, the Center for Constitutional Rights, the Committee Against Anti-Asian Violence, and the Chinese Staff and Workers’ Association.
 He was a co-convener for the San Francisco-based Immigrant Airport Workers Solidarity Committee from 2002-04.
 In 1992-1993 he was a member of the New York-based Guantanamo Bay Litigation Team, where he assisted in litigation seeking the release of Haitian refugees held by the U.S. in Guantanamo Bay, Cuba.

-A graduate of New York University and the City University of New York School of Law (in 1991), Capulong is a member of the International Socialist Organization and a regular contributor to Socialist Worker Online (SWO).
+Capulong is a member of the International Socialist Organization and has contributed numerous writings to Socialist Worker Online (SWO).
 In one letter which he wrote to that publication, he referred to capitalism as an “inhuman” economic system.
-In a 2002 SWO article, Capulong condemned "U.S. imperialism" and the Bush administration's alleged pursuit of “endless war.”
+In a 2002 SWO article, Capulong condemned “U.S. imperialism” and the Bush administration’s alleged pursuit of “endless war.”

 In his writing, Capulong places sneer quotes around the term “war on terror,” signifying his belief that it is a phony endeavor founded on fraudulent premises and hidden agendas.
 He warns that “the equation of terrorism with Muslims, Arabs, political dissidents, and others is a prelude to the sweeping abrogation of civil rights in the U.S.”